 Basic Motorcycle Jacket Feature To Look For

-The jacket I use (as do a lot of riders) is a motorcycle jacket with an inner and outer shell, with armor sewn into the inner motorcycle gearshell.
+The jacket I use (as do a lot of riders) is a motorcycle jacket with an inner and outer shell, with armor sewn into the inner shell.
 When worn together, you have the benefit of being warm.

 Joe Rocket is a popular brand that comes to mind that has this feature, but there are many others.